IgniteUI/help-topics/topics/02_Controls/igScheduler/01_igScheduler_Adding_igScheduler.md

 -   References to the required JavaScript files and CSS files on your web page

 ## <a id="basic-implementation"></a>Creating a basic igScheduler implementation
-The steps below will guide you on how to quickly setup a `igScheduler` component in your page showing more than one appointments.
+The steps below will guide you on how to quickly setup a `igScheduler` component in your page showing more than one appointment.

 1. Adding the required JS and CSS files

     1.1.
 By using igLoader

-Use the loader in order to load the combined JavaScript and CSS files referenced locally in the application.
+The igLoader will fetch all required JavaScript and CSS files for the listed controls.

 ```html
 <head>